micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 * define property, method, and members
 * create a reverse and isEmpty method on String.prototype
 * create a List object, which inherits from Array
-* create an additinal isEmpty method on our custom List object
+* create an additional isEmpty method on our custom List object
 * use the 'new' keyword to create object instances
 * use 'this' context to reference our object members
 * create a custom CreatureOfTheNight object